Skip to main content

 What the Research Says

-Phosphorus is well-characterized biochemically but understudied as a supplement because deficiency is rare.
-The primary clinical research focuses on the dangers of excess phosphorus.
-Calvo and Uribarri (2013) highlighted that phosphorus food additives in processed foods add 250-1,000mg/day to dietary intake, and this "hidden phosphorus" is 90-100% absorbed compared to 40-60% from natural food sources.
-For athletic performance, a systematic review by Buck et al. (2013) found that sodium phosphate loading (50mg/kg/day for 3-6 days) may improve VO2max and endurance performance, though results are inconsistent across studies.
+Phosphorus is a critical element in biochemical processes, yet its role as a dietary supplement remains understudied due to rare deficiencies in most populations.
+Clinical research has primarily focused on the risks of excessive phosphorus intake, particularly from food additives in processed foods.
+Calvo and Uribarri (2013) highlighted that these additives contribute 250-1,000mg/day to dietary intake, with "hidden phosphorus" being absorbed at a rate of 90-100%, compared to 40-60% from natural sources.
+For athletic performance, Buck et al. (2013) conducted a systematic review and found that sodium phosphate loading (50mg/kg/day for 3-6 days) may enhance VO2max and endurance performance, though results remain inconsistent across studies.

 Benefits of Phosphorus